 It was a painful aha moment, and it was a slow aha moment.

-You know, aha moments usually are like
+You know, aha moments usually are like light bulb.
+This one was like dimmer switch.

 I just didn’t want to see it, you guys.
 It took me so long to admit that I get to slow down.
 I get to choose a different pace.
 I get to trust the process, and I get to trust that everything is still happening according to the way that it should happen.

 I am not sacrificing anything.
 I’m not putting off my vision.
-I am
+I am not NOT doing it.
+I’m just focusing on some other things while I do it.

 So big ego hit to me, but let me tell you, when you make a pros and cons list and the only cons are it might slow you down a little bit (but it might not because you’re going to have more time to actually promote what you’re creating) and then the only other con is, “But I don’t want to.
 I set my goals.
 I don’t want to not do it.”
 It was just an ego thing.